 Six out of every 10 pesos that the Federation will receive in 2020 will be from the collection of taxes because they will leave the income of 3 trillion 499 billion pesos the following year, 188 billion more than in 2019.

 7. The government proposes an update of the quota in worked tobaccos from 0.35 to 0.4980 pesos per cigar sold or imported.

 8. The government proposes an update of the quota for soft drinks and other flavored beverages from 1.17 to 1.2705 pesos per liter.

-9. Proposal to treat digital services, such as Netflix, Uber, Spotify, Rappi and Airbnb, so that they pay the corresponding VAT on a monthly basis.
+9. Proposal to treat digital services, such as Netflix, Uber, Spotify, Rappi, and Airbnb, so that they pay the corresponding VAT every month.

 10. The federal government plans to contract a debt for a maximum of 532 billion pesos in national currency in 2020, and that the public sector contracts an external debt for 5.3 billion dollars (105 billion pesos).